 Piazza Navona - Piazza Navona is one of the most famous and elegant squares in Rome, built over the Stadium of Domitian.
 Ancient Romans came to the square to watch sport events and shows and today, it still has that vibrant atmosphere with painters and entertainers performing for the joy of the people passing by.
-This piazza, which displays the genius of Bernini and Borromini, is one of the finest Baroque Masterpieces in papal Rome.
+This piazza, which displays the genius of Bernini and Borromini, is one of the finest Baroque Masterpiece in papal Rome.

-In the evening, we'll return to the hotel for relaxation and our farewell dinner.
+In the evening, we'll return to the hotel for dinner and relaxation.